20matan/hacker101-challenges-writeup/README.md

 2. _**Path Traversal**_:
 Seems like the site lists the files in the directory we supply through "path" url param.<br>
 Changing the path to `../../../../../../../../etc`, will list all the files in this dirctory.<br>
-**tip: when you are in the root, you can keep do more '../'s, how much you want, you will still be in the root directory. so when you have path traversal, just do some more ../ to be more sure you reach the root dir**
+**tip: when you are in the root, you can keep do more '../'s. if you are already in the root dir, you will still be in the root dir. so when you have path traversal, just do some more ../ to be more sure you reach the root dir**
 3. _**Command injection**_:
 It looks like `Search in directory` form search inside all the files in the current dir for the string we pass. so i looked at google for `linux search string in files`, and seems like the command it run on the server is something like `grep -rnw 'DIRECTORY' -e 'TEXT_TO_SAERRCH'`.<br>
 Moreover, seems like if no matches were found, it returns empty page. so to exploit this feature, i used the payload `q" && ls -la"`, and on the bottom of the list i indeed saw a result of `ls -la` command.